flows-network/dropbox-connector-shuttle/INBOUND.md

 # Inbound

-Acting as inbound, the Connector should be responsible for transferring event data coming from the application to WasmHaiku.
+Acting as inbound, the Connector is responsible for transferring event data coming from the application to WasmHaiku.
 It needs to provide an API, which usually is [/webhook](#webhook), for the application to report events.
 You can also refer to the [Dropbox Webhooks Tutorial](https://www.dropbox.com/developers/reference/webhooks).

-After authorization, WasmHaiku will get the list of items in the `trigger routes`, which is `event` here, and WasmHaiku will call [/events](#events) to be used for the inbound, which specifies the events that WasmHaiku triggers the `flow function` (eg. interested channel etc.).
+After authorization, WasmHaiku will get the list of items in the `trigger routes`, which is `event` here, and WasmHaiku will call [/events](#events) to be used for the inbound, specifying the events upon which WasmHaiku will trigger the `flow function` (eg. interested channel etc.).

-Before Dropbox begin to report events by sending HTTP requsets to [/webhook](#events-capture-post) using the `POST` method, it needs to confirm that Dropbox is communicating with the right service using a [verification request](#verification-request-get) with the `GET` method.
+Before Dropbox begins to report events by sending HTTP requests to [/webhook](#events-capture-post) using the `POST` method, it needs to confirm that Dropbox is communicating with the right service using a [verification request](#verification-request-get) with the `GET` method.

 ## /events

-Because Dropbox requires a cursor to access the changes, we not only need to return a list of `trigger route` items, but also need to get the user's latest cursor and store it in to the database provided by shuttle.rs.
+Because Dropbox requires a cursor to access the changes, we not only need to return a list of `trigger route` items, but also need to get the user's latest cursor and store it in the database provided by shuttle.rs.

 ```rust
 async fn events(